liamodwyer/github-pages/_workshop/jekyll.md

 ---
-title: Jekyll     # The title of the page
+title: Static Web and Jekyll     # The title of the page
 date: 0000-01-03    # Page order is set by date
 ---

 ---
 title: Introduction to Static Web and Jekyll
 nav: Jekyll
-topics: static web; static generators; Jekyll
-description: >
-    Learn about static web approaches, static site generators, and how Jekyll fits in with GitHub Pages.
-(See video in Blog section)
 ---

 ## Static Web